-In the Master of Science (MS) in Human Factors program at Northeastern University’s College of Engineering, you’ll learn human-centered engineering.
-You’ll build on your engineering, science, or mathematics knowledge with an understanding of human capabilities and limitations to design products and systems for safe, efficient, and comfortable human use.
+In the Master of Science, MS, Human Factors degree at Northeastern University’s College of Engineering, you’ll learn human-centered engineering.
+Master’s Human Factors students will build on their engineering, science, or mathematics knowledge with an understanding of human capabilities and limitations to design products and systems for safe, efficient, and comfortable human use.
 A growing and important technical professional field, human factors, including ergonomics, is considered essential to improving business performance, decision-making, and market competitiveness.

 The key sectors demanding human factors professionals include transportation, healthcare, robotics, manufacturing, computer, consumer products, social, and organizational and military issues.

 A multidisciplinary program, the MS in Human Factors prepares you as an advanced human factors professional by bringing together faculty expertise in engineering, the sciences, humanities, and the arts.
 Faculty also hail from a variety of reputable companies and industries, ensuring that the skills, theories, and procedures you learn, from sociotechnical systems and statistical methods to organizational psychology, are directly applicable to the important work you’ll be doing after graduation.

 The core courses of the MS in Human Factors program are built on the foundations of human factors and ergonomics, probabilities and statistics, etc. Topics from these foundation areas are integrated to create human factors for engineering applications.